Minimax Optimal Estimation of Stability Under Distribution Shift: Introduction

 Another related stream of work analyzes the local sensitivity of an output against \emph{distributional uncertainty and model misspecification}~\cite{GlassermanXu13,Lam16a,Lam17, LamQi17, GlassermanYa18,GoevaLaQiZh19}.
 These works typically analyze the worst-case performance under infinitesimally small distribution shifts.
 By analyzing distributional variations induced by statistical uncertainty, a number of authors have recently proposed confidence intervals based on worst-case local sensitivity~\cite{LamZh17, GhoshLa19, BlanchetKaMu19, DuchiGlNa21}.
 In the context of the stability measure~\eqref{eqn:primal}, analyzing the impact of small distribution shifts is related to the limit $y \downarrow \E_P[\rv]$.
 In contrast, coherent risk measures and distributionally robust objectives measure the worst-case performance under a fixed ambiguity set of distribution shifts~\cite{Rockafellar07, ShapiroDeRu09, JeongNa22, LiNaXi21}.
 As we are similarly concerned with stability against changes in the underlying environment, our main theoretical analysis studies a phase shift behavior for large values of $y$.

 Reproducibility and stability is a critical concern in statistics~\cite{LiBrHuBi11,Yu13,Stodden15,MurdochSiKuAbYu19} and more generally, scientific research~\cite{Ioannidis05}.
-Classical robust statistics approaches~\cite{Huber81,MaronnaMaYo06,HuberRo09} develop techniques (e.g., leverage score, breakdown point, influence function) to understand stability against sample outliers---as opposed to distribution shifts as in our work.
+Classical robust statistics approaches~\cite{Huber81,MaronnaMaYo06,HuberRo09} develop techniques (e.g., leverage score, breakdown point, influence function) to understand stability against sample outliers or sample removal~\citep{BroderickGiMe23, FreundHo23, MoitraRo23}---as opposed to distribution shifts as in our work.
 In a recent work,~\citet{GuptaRo21} introduced the $s$-value, a notion of stability similar to ours in the context of statistical inference.
 They propose a new paradigm of statistical inference and hypothesis testing centered around stability under distribution shifts.
-This paper focuses on operational scenarios involving automated decision policies and prediction models and theoretically characterizes the finite sample minimax rate~\eqref{eqn:minimax}.
+On the other hand, this work focuses on operational scenarios involving automated decision policies and prediction models and theoretically characterizes the finite sample minimax rate~\eqref{eqn:minimax}.

 Although we take the data-generating distribution $P$ as given, our approach is most effective when $P$ contains diverse observations.
 Our framework is thus complementary to design-based perspectives in statistics and machine learning that aim to maximize heterogeneity in data.
 The burgeoning direction includes efforts to benchmark machine learning models across distribution shifts~\cite{SaenkoKuFrDa10, TaoriDaShCaReSc19, KohSaEtAl20} and multi-site data collection in experimental design~\cite{CrucesGa07, BanerjeeKaZi15, GertlerShAlCaMaPa15, DehejiaPoSa21, TiptonPe17, TiptonRo18}.